 Idyllically set in 80 acres of gardens, fields and woodland, with views of the Mountains of Mourne to the south and Slieve Croob to the west, this gorgeous house is just three miles from Downpatrick and would make a wonderful base for experiencing the St Patrick Story and exploring this beautiful county.

-Although new, Sally King and her husband wanted to enjoy all the benefits of a Georgian house while having the comfort of mod cons too - and not only have they been true to the spirit and elegant proportions of the classical Georgian country house, but the materials used have been carefully selected for authenticity and quality so it will age gracefully.
+Although a new build, Sally King and her husband wanted to enjoy all the benefits of a Georgian house while having the comfort of mod cons too - and not only have they been true to the spirit and elegant proportions of the classical Georgian country house, but the materials used have been carefully selected for authenticity and quality so it will age gracefully.

 With high ceilings, hand made plaster cornices, draught-proof sash windows, original Irish Georgian fireplaces and discreet under-floor heating, the well-proportioned reception rooms offer the best of both worlds, including WiFi.